 The School is related to Lakeland Montessori Schoolhouse, Inc. ("LMS"), a charter school and component unit of the District, through common board members.
-During the 2019-2020 school year, the School paid LMS \$20,365 pursuant to a cost sharing arrangement for administrative services provided by the Director of Finance and Strategic Planning.
+During the 2020-2021 school year, the School paid LMS \$13,973 pursuant to a cost sharing arrangement for administrative services provided by the Director of Finance and Strategic Planning.
+The School used the LMS school facilities for classroom and other educational support space during the 2021 school year and in return paid LMS \$42,000 as a cost sharing payment that was determined by the Board of Directors during the budgetary process.

 LMS leases personnel from an unrelated professional employer organization.
 The leased personnel include those who provide services to the School and those who provide services to LMS.
-Personnel costs of those who provide services to the School are recorded as expenditures of the School as the costs are incurred and totaled \$210,993 for the year ended June 30, 2020.
-The School reimburses LMS for these costs under a cost sharing arrangement.
+Personnel costs of those who provide services to the School are recorded as expenditures of the School as the costs are incurred and totaled \$124,461 for the year ended June 30, 2021.
+The School reimburses LMS for these costs typically on a monthly basis.

-As of June 30, 2020, the School owed LMS \$25,348.
+As of June 30, 2021, the School owed LMS \$41,473.
 This amount is reported as a separate component on the statement of net position and balance sheet on pages 8 and 10 respectively